 The High School Esports League is not responsible for any internet issues affecting the team or players.

-The High School Esports League will provide computers monitors, and noise canceling headphones.
+The High School Esports League will provide computers, monitors, and noise canceling headphones for any tournaments officially run by the High School Esports League.
 Participants are responsible for bringing their own keyboard, mouse, mousepad, and In-Ear headphones with long enough cables.
 Our machines do not support PS 2 keyboards or mice.

 The players and teams are not required to wear team or club attire at LAN events but it is strongly recommended.
 Any kind of headwear is forbidden while playing on LAN.
 Participant clothing may not contain any references of the following: